 The Museum will be closed in observance of the following holidays:

 Snow Days: The Children’s Museum of Southern Minnesota may be closed due to winter weather.
 We should be here for you most of the time area schools are closed for snow days.

 Celebrate your special day at the Children’s Museum of Southern Minnesota and invite friends and family to join in the fun!
 We now offer themed parties, including chemistry projects, building with Legos, and animals.
 For more information about birthday party packages and pricing, follow this link.

 All parties include:

-To book your party or ask questions, please contact Kaaren Grabianowski, Event Sales Manager.
+To book your party or ask questions, please contact Kaaren Grabianowski, Visitor Experience Director.
 Phone: 507.344.9103.

 Come play with us!
 At the Children’s Museum of Southern Minnesota, our mission is to ignite the natural curiosity of every child through the power of play in a dynamic, awe-inspiring environment.
 Visit our galleries and discover the many exciting opportunities to engage in hands-on learning that await your group.